tonyfromsora/soracard-site-web/src/content/en/blog/user-guidelines.md

 Email: support@soracard.com

-Community Telegram: Join our SORA Card Community https://t.me/soracardofficial
+Telegram Community: Join our [SORA Card Community](https://t.me/soracardofficial)

 Thank you for joining the SORA family.
 We're excited to have you join us and look forward to providing you with an exceptional financial experience.